EliAndrewC/l7r/rules/01-character_creation.md

 Character Creation
 ------------------

-You start with 150 experience points (XPs) with which to create your character.  which you also spend to improve your character.
-GMs award more XP after each adventure, and players must keep track of their total Earned XPs.
+You start with 150 experience points (**XPs**) with which to create your character.
+GMs award more XP after each adventure, and players must keep track of their total **Earned XPs**, which you also spend to improve your character.
 When your character dies, your next character receives your Earned XPs at character creation.
+Some campains begin with a non-zero number of Earned XPs if your characters are already somewhat experienced and accomplished.

 ## The Five Rings